bartzilla/multithread-tasks-main/README.md

 # 🚀 MultithreadTasks

-A Spring Boot backend that demonstrates task orchestration, asynchronous execution, progress tracking, cancellation, file generation, and scheduled cleanup.
+A Spring Boot backend that demonstrates multithread orchestration, asynchronous execution, progress tracking, cancellation, file generation, and scheduled cleanup.

 Built as a **quick-reference project for job applications** to showcase practical backend engineering with Java.